An aerator is a machine that removes short plugs of soil from the ground, increasing porosity and stimulating root growth.

 If a subdivision is "under bond," the stormwater infrastructure and other utilities are still under the responsibility of the developer - including their maintenance.
 The infrastructure is secured through a development agreement and security (the bond) held by Fairfax County.
 Once the bond is returned to the developer, they are no longer responsible for maintenance.
-Typically the bond is held for two years after the subdivision is built.

 In a new development under bond, the builder may be responsible for fixing problems, including drainage and erosion issues.
 If problems on your property are occurring because of runoff from neighboring properties under bond, the builder of those properties may be responsible for repairs on your property.
 If this applies to you, consider calling the Fairfax County Site Development and Inspection Division at 703-324-1720, TTY 711.
 In other jurisdictions, contact the division responsible for inspection of new development under bond (often within the Public Works department).

 A drip line is the land directly beneath a source of falling water.
 The ground under the edge of the roof or gutter is referred to as the drip line, which is the most frequent usage in this guide.